-In March of 2017, Namogoo alerted Jason LeBoeuf, Director of eCommerce at ASICS, about how Online Journey Hijacking was impacting their website visitors and bottom line.
+In March of 2017, Namogoo alerted Jason LeBoeuf, Director of eCommerce at ASICS, about how Customer Journey Hijacking was impacting their website visitors and bottom line.
 In an initial meeting, ASICS’ eCommerce team viewed live examples of how their eCommerce site actually appears to hijacked visitors disrupted by ad injections.
 These invasive ads crowded product categories, sales promotions and many other critical pages throughout the online journey.
 Because these ads are injected on the consumer’s browser, Jason and his team had no visibility or knowledge of the problem.

 I honestly had never heard of this issue until speaking with Namogoo.
 I was a little skeptical at first because you don’t yet know if it’s real.
 It really hasn’t been talked about in the marketplace, and I had never heard about it at industry events.
 But once you take a moment to look at it, it’s pretty alarming to see what’s taking place on your site.

 Want to read the rest of the story?

 Fill in the form below and read the full case study!

 The Solution: ASICS Retrieves Lost Revenue with Namogoo Customer Hijack Prevention

 To assess the scale and scope of unauthorized ads on their KPIs, the ASICS eCommerce team scheduled a 30-day Proof of Value (POV) process with Namogoo’s Customer Hijacking Prevention solution.